AdobeDocs/audience-manager.it-IT/help/using/features/destinations/get-aam-cookie-code.md

 # `get_aamCookie` Codice {#get-aamcookie-code}

-Codice richiesto da [!DNL DART Enterprise] (e altri tipi di destinazione) per acquisire il valore ID univoco di Audience Manager ([!DNL UUID]).
+Code required by [!DNL DART Enterprise] (and other destination types) to capture the Audience Manager unique user ID ([!DNL UUID]) value.

-Definisce questa funzione nella parte superiore della pagina, idealmente all&#39;interno del `<head>` blocco di codice.
+Define this function at the top of the page, ideally within the `<head>` code block.

 <!-- r_aam_de_cookie.xml -->